Birdo1221/Mirai-Variant/README.md

-:gear: C&C Server ❗
+:gear: Mirai Server + Client Varient ❗

-This is just the code for the `Server` and `Client` from a Mirai variant.
+This contains code of a mirai botnet varient, both `Server` and `Client`.
 I've had this for about two years.

 ```